 Welcome to the website of the Ferndale Police Department

-In his 11 years with the City of Ferndale, Chief Knapp has done much to improve our department and the lives of all who have been fortunate enough to know him.
+In his 11 years with the City of Ferndale, Chief Knapp did much to improve our department and the lives of all who have been fortunate enough to know him.
 From the most obvious improvement - our beautiful new facility which many have noted is the finest in the state - to improved department morale and community pride in our agency, to the many unseen acts of kindness he performs daily for the less fortunate in our community, Chief Knapp's genuine concern for people and code of service to others have been a driving factor.
 May each of us continue his legacy of excellence and service to our community.
 Chief, thank you for all you have done, you will be greatly missed.

-The City has selected a new police chief, Kevin Turner, current Chief of Police for Grantsville, Utah, who is due to start early in 2017.
+The City has selected a new police chief, Kevin Turner, current Chief of Police for Grantsville, Utah, who is due to start early Feburary 2017.
 He was an outstanding candidate drawn from a field of many qualified individuals, and we look forward to getting to know him!